chrismckelt/blog/content/officehours.md

 title: "Office Hours"
 date: 2024-05-08
 hidemeta: true
-description: "Schedule and location for Smart Tech Ventures's office hours."
+description: "Schedule and location for Chris McKelt Blog's office hours."
 ---

 ---

 #### Schedule

-Office hours take place on Monday to Saturday 8am to 6pm (and outside when requested)
+## Office hours take place on Monday to Saturday 8am to 6pm (and outside when requested)
----

 #### Location